adamsilver/fdpb/03-book-a-flight.md

 The method performs a number of discrete steps.
 First, it checks to see if there's a previously active option.
 If so, the `aria-selected` attribute is set to `false` which ensures the state is communicated to screen reader users.
 Second, the new option's `aria-selected` attribute is set to `true`.

 As the menu has a fixed height, there's a chance that the newly focused option is out of the menu's visible area.
 So we check whether this is the case using the `isElementVisible()` method.
-If it's not visible, the menu's scroll position is adjusted using jQuery's `scrollTop()` method to keep it in view.
+If it's not visible, the menu's scroll position is adjusted using jQuery's `scrollTop()` method which makes sure it's in view.

-Next, the new option is stored, so that it can be referenced later next time around.
-And finally, the option is focused programatically to ensure its value is announced by screen readers.
+Next, the new option is stored, so that it can be referenced later when the method is called again for a different option.
+And finally, the option is focused programatically to ensure its value is announced in screen readers.

 To provide feedback to sighted users we can use the same `[aria-selected=true]` CSS attribute selector like this: